m47812/HDL_Converter/README.md

 Testbench Creation:

-Generates modules of the structure bellow and connects them.
+Generates verify module with inverted IOs and connects them in a top level module.
 See [Feature Guide](/Documentation/2_User_Guide/TESTBENCH_FEATURE.md) for more information.